cmusatyalab/gabriel/examples/README.md

 This example doesn't have a real sensor slowing down the rate that new inputs are produced, so it's important to keep the call to `asyncio.sleep` in the producer.
-Otherwise the client will send input to the server as fast as it can.
+Otherwise, the client will send input to the server as fast as it can.